 The raw data on the demographics of credit card debt and usage may not offer up a lot of direct, definitive answers.
 Numerous complex and confounding variables make it difficult to draw direct conclusions around simple, singular causes for why these patterns exist.

-Still, there’s a lot we can learn about consumer finance, financial literacy, and economic inequality from exploring credit card demographics.
-At the very least, this data gives us plenty to think about.
+Still, there’s a lot I can learn about consumer finance, financial literacy, and economic inequality from exploring credit card demographics.
+At the very least, this data gives me plenty to think about.